 Another very important component of offering these types of services is that the appointment of a senior financial person can assist in “freeing up” time for the Chief Executive Officer to commit to other business expansion activities.
 Some CEOs have commented that this has been one of the significant benefits that they have obtained from appointing an experienced accountant/financial person to perform a virtual chief financial officer/director service for their company.

-The Strategic Business Mentoring Package contains a range of forms and templates to assist in the planning of the services to be offered and the implementation of the senior financial person role.
+The Strategic Business Mentoring Product contains a range of forms and templates to assist in the planning of the services to be offered and the implementation of the senior financial person role.

 Directors Feedback – “Need More Than Taxation Services from Accountants”